manisuec/techinsights/content/post/monitoring-nodejs-applications.md

 categories:
   - Nodejs
 url: nodejs/monitoring-nodejs-applications
-description: Discover why storing files in the database is considered bad practice.
-Learn about the downsides that impact performance, maintenance, and complexity.
-Explore alternative approaches for better file management.
 ---
 The popularity of the Nodejs framework has skyrocketed, making it a go-to choice for organizations aiming to create agile, lightweight and efficient applications across diverse devices.
 As organizations increasingly rely on Nodejs; its monitoring is essential.
 Technology teams must stay vigilant about declining app performance, customer abandonment during transactions, and the key factors contributing to overall poor performance.